-You pay a \$40 copay for Medicare-covered non-routine dental care.
+You pay a \$17 copay for Medicare-covered non-routine dental care.

-- The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)

-Prior Authorization is required for Medicare-covered dental services.
+Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when you Services that are covered for you get these services o You're not a new patient and o The evaluation isn't related to an office visit in the past 7 days and o The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient Second opinion by another network provider prior to surgery • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) \Prior Authorization is required for Medicare-covered dental services.
 In-network providers are responsible to obtain prior authorization.

-Podiatry services

-Medicare-covered podiatry services
+Podiatry services Medicare-covered podiatry services You pay a \$20 copay per visit Covered services include: for Medicare-covered podiatry • Diagnosis and the medical or surgical treatment of services.

-- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) - Routine foot care for members with certain medical conditions affecting the lower limbs
+- injuries and diseases of the feet (such as hammer toe or heel spurs) - Routine foot care for members with certain medical conditions affecting the lower limbs

-☑Routine foot care
+∀Routine foot care